Buying Property in Marrakech as a Foreigner: Complete 2026 Guide

 Short-Term vs. Long-Term Rentals

 Short-term tourist rentals typically generate higher returns but require more active management.
 Long-term rentals provide stable income with less management overhead.
-As of 2026, popular areas like the Medina and Gueliz achieve occupancy rates of 60-80% for well-managed short-term rentals.
+Popular areas like the Medina and Gueliz achieve occupancy rates of 60-80% for well-managed short-term rentals.

 Rental Regulations